Bible Verses About Repentance and Entering the Kingdom of God

 3. Only by Truly Repenting and Being Cleansed Can We Enter the Kingdom of God

 Many believers in the Lord have such confusions: We often confess our sins and repent to the Lord in tears, but why do we still live in a cycle of sinning and confessing, unable to extricate ourselves?
-How exactly can we cast off the bonds of sin, stop sinning, achieve true repentance, and thus enter the kingdom of God? says, “A sinner such as you, who has just been redeemed, and has not been changed, or been perfected by God, can you be after God’s heart?
+How exactly can we cast off the bonds of sin, stop sinning, achieve true repentance, and thus enter the kingdom of God?says, “A sinner such as you, who has just been redeemed, and has not been changed, or been perfected by God, can you be after God’s heart?
 For you, you who are still of your old self, it is true that you were saved by Jesus, and that you are not counted as a sinner because of the salvation of God, but this does not prove that you are not sinful, and are not impure.
 How can you be saintly if you have not been changed?
 Within, you are beset by impurity, selfish and mean, yet you still wish to descend with Jesus—you should be so lucky!
 You have missed a step in your belief in God: You have merely been redeemed, but you have not been changed.
 For you to be after God’s heart, God must personally do the work of changing and cleansing you; if you are only redeemed, you will be incapable of attaining sanctity.
 In this way you will be unqualified to share in the good blessings of God, for you have missed out a step in God’s work of managing man, which is the key step of changing and perfecting.
-And so you, a sinner who has just been redeemed, are incapable of directly inheriting God’s inheritance.”
+You, a sinner who has just been redeemed, are therefore incapable of directly inheriting God’s inheritance.”
 So, we can see clearly that our confessing and repenting to the Lord only means that we have our sins forgiven, but do not represent that we have cast off the bonds of sin and been cleansed.
 Read the following Bible verses and recommended content to find the way to escape sin, gain purification, and enter the kingdom of God.